draftmode-org/logger/README.md

 <a id="object-logger-getChannelHandler" name="object-logger-getChannelHandler"></a>
 <a id="user-content-object-logger-getChannelHandler" name="user-content-object-logger-getChannelHandler"></a>
 #### method: getChannelHandler
-returns a ChannelHandler by name, if already registered.
+returns a [ChannelHandler](#object-channel-handler) by name, if already registered.

 <a id="object-logger-pushLogHandler" name="object-logger-pushLogHandler"></a>
 <a id="user-content-object-logger-pushLogHandler" name="user-content-object-logger-pushLogHandler"></a>
 #### method: pushLogHandler
-adds a logHandler to a given channelHandler (byName).<br>
+adds a [LogHandler](#object-log-handler) to a given [ChannelHandler](#object-channel-handler) (byName).<br>
 Throws an Exception if given channel.name is not registered.

 <a id="object-logger-registerExceptionHandler" name="object-logger-registerExceptionHandler"></a>
 <a id="user-content-object-logger-registerExceptionHandler" name="user-content-object-logger-registerExceptionHandler"></a>
 #### method: registerExceptionHandler
-set_exception_handler
+register a callback for php exception handler.<br>
+>well-developed projects should handle/cover all exceptions by themselves, but ;-)

 <a id="object-logger-registerErrorHandler" name="object-logger-registerErrorHandler"></a>
 <a id="user-content-object-logger-registerErrorHandler" name="user-content-object-logger-registerErrorHandler"></a>
 #### method: registerErrorHandler
-set_error_handler
+register a callback for php error handler.<br>
+>sometime this kind of errors can't be catched without this workaround

 <a id="object-logger-registerFatalHandler" name="object-logger-registerFatalHandler"></a>
 <a id="user-content-object-logger-registerFatalHandler" name="user-content-object-logger-registerFatalHandler"></a>
 #### method: registerFatalHandler
-register_shutdown_function
+register a callback for php shutdown.<br>
+>sometime this kind of errors can't be catched without this workaround

 <a id="object-logger-setExceptionFileName" name="object-logger-setExceptionFileName"></a>
 <a id="user-content-object-logger-setExceptionFileName" name="user-content-object-logger-setExceptionFileName"></a>
 #### method: setExceptionFileName
-The addMessage method itself is protected with try/catch.<br>
+The method:addMessage itself is covered with try/catch.<br>
 The catch handler writes the Exception.Message to a file which can be set with the method setExceptionFileName.<br>
 >notice:<br>
 default: php://stderr